Unity-Technologies/EntityComponentSystemSamples/HybridURPSamples/Assets/SampleScenes/MaterialMeshChange/README.md

 ## How to use this sample scene?

+1. In the Hierarchy, select the Subscene
+2. In the Inspector, click Open
-1. In the Hierarchy, select the **MeshChange** or **MaterialChange** GameObject
+3. In the Hierarchy, select the **MeshChange** or **MaterialChange** GameObject
-2. In the Inspector, note that ConvertToEntity and the Authoring components are attached
+4. In the Inspector, note that the Authoring components is attached
-3. Enter Play mode.
+5. Close the Subscene and enter Play mode.
 These two GameObjects convert to Entities and change their mesh and material using the ECS System